kliment-olechnovic/voronota/expansion_js/README.md

-        --model | -m              string  *  model file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect inter-chain contacts, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is ''
+        --model | -m              string  *  model file path or '_list' to read file paths from stdin --restrict-input          string     query to restrict input atoms, default is '[]' --subselect-contacts      string     query to subselect inter-chain contacts, default is '[]' --subselect-site          string     query to subselect atoms for binding site scoring, default is '[]' --output-table-file       string     output table file path, default is '_stdout' to print to stdout --processors              number     maximum number of processors to run in parallel, default is 1 --sbatch-parameters       string     sbatch parameters to run in parallel, default is ''